Connections and Finsler geometry of the structure group of a JB-algebra: Finsler metrics in

 \begin{rem}Let $D\in \der$, let $\delta=-iD^{\mathbb C}$ where $D^{\mathbb C}$ is the complexification of $D$, i.e. $D^{\mathbb C}(x+iy)=Dx+iDy$.
 Then it is easy to check that $\delta$ is a derivation in $\V^{\mathbb C}$.
 Moreover, it is a $*$-derivation i.e. $\delta(w^*)=-(\delta(w))^*$, where $(x+iy)^*=x-iy$ for $x,y\in V$ is the usual involution of the complexification.
 Then by \cite[Corollary 10]{youngson2}, we have that $\delta\in Her \B(V^{\mathbb C})$ that is $\varphi(\delta)\subset\mathbb R$ for all $\varphi\in (\B(V^{\mathbb C}))^*$ such that $\varphi(Id)=1=\|\varphi\|$. \end{rem}

-We already noted (and used repeatedly) that $\|L_x+D\|\ge \|L_x\|$, thus the derivations are in some sense orthogonal to $\mathbb L$ (this is the notion of Birkhoff orthogonality).
+We already noted (and used repeatedly) that $\|L_x+D\|\ge \|L_x\|$, thus the derivations are in some sense orthogonal to $\mathbb L$ (this is the notion of Birkhoff orthogonality in normed spaces).
 Now we show that the $L$ operators are orthogonal to $\der$ i.e.: